[information] [updates] [screenshots] [downloads] [credits] [forum] [faq] [docs] [links]

 What libraries are required to build DotG?

-On my Debian Etch box the required libraries/tools to build are the following:
+On my Debian Squeeze box the required libraries/tools to build are the following:

 • cmake